What is Computerized Tomography (CT)?

 Without contrast dye, MDCT can be used to measure the amount calcium in your heart arteries (“calcium score”).
 Your calcium score gives doctors an idea of how much plaque there is in your heart arteries that hasn’t caused problems yet.
 Your calcium score may help predict your risk of a heart attack, and tell you and your doctor how much more aggressive you should be to reduce your risk factors.
 This is particularly helpful if you are at “intermediate” risk.

 Calcium scoring is not recommended for routine screening of people who don’t have symptoms of heart disease and have a low risk of heart attacks.
-If you’ve already had a heart attack, coronary bypass surgery or a coronary stent, calcium scoring won’t provide any additional information.
+If you’ve already had a heart attack, coronary bypass surgery or a coronary stent (PDF), calcium scoring won’t provide any additional information.

 Can I have MDCT instead of a coronary angiogram?